2lambda123/DeviceJam/README.md

 DeviceJam
 =========

-Creating a Minority Report interface using Oculus Rift and Kinect
+Creating a Minority Report interface using Oculus Rift and Kinect.